Qiu Jin: Aftermath of First Sino-Japanese War

-The Qing government lost the Sino-Japanese war from 1894-1895.
-Losing to Japan in this war woke the Qing government up to the fact that China was no longer the most powerful nation even in Asia.
-Japan had started learning western technology and accepting western standards earlier than China.
+The Qing government lost the Sino-Japanese War from 1894 to 1895.
+The loss woke the Qing government up to the fact that China was no longer the most powerful nation even in Asia.
+Japan had started learning Western technology and accepting Western standards earlier than China.
 This motivated the Qing government to progress and modernize.
 The Dowager Empress Cixi looked to Japan as a model to emulate, and her court organized tours to Japan.
 Many Chinese elites were sent to Japan to learn how they could build China like the Japanese were able to do.
 Qiu Jin was one of the girls who got the chance to study overseas as these opportunities were only given to the children of higher social class.

 Life while studying in Japan

 In 1903, she decided to travel overseas and study in Tokyo, Japan, leaving her two children behind.
 She initially entered a Japanese language school in Surugadai, but later transferred to the Girls' Practical School in Kōjimachi, run by Shimoda Utako (later to become Jissen Women's University).
 The school prepared Qiu Jin with the skills she needed for revolutionary activities later on.
 With the education from Shimoda school, many female activists participated in the Republican Revolution in 1911.
-During her time in Tokyo, Qiu also helped to establish the Encompassing Love Society, a women’s group that promoted women’s education and protested the Russian presence in northeast China.
+During her time in Tokyo, Qiu also helped to establish the Encompassing Love Society, a women's group that promoted women's education and protested the Russian presence in northeast China.
 She was very fond of martial arts, and she was known by her acquaintances for wearing Western male dress and for her nationalist, anti-Manchu ideology.
-She joined the anti-Qing society Guangfuhui, led by Cai Yuanpei, which in 1905 joined together with a variety of overseas Chinese revolutionary groups to form the Tongmenghui, led by Sun Yat-sen. Already known as a calligrapher and a poet, Qiu described herself as “tossing aside the brush to join the military ranks,” in encouraging educated women not to waste time on poetry but to instead engage in direct action.
+She joined the anti-Qing society Guangfuhui, led by Cai Yuanpei, which in 1905 merged with a variety of overseas Chinese revolutionary groups to form the Tongmenghui, led by Sun Yat-sen. Already known as a calligrapher and a poet, Qiu described herself as “tossing aside the brush to join the military ranks,” in encouraging educated women not to waste time on poetry but to instead engage in direct action.

-Within the Revolutionary Alliance, Qiu was responsible for the Zhejiang Province.
+Within the Revolutionary Alliance, Qiu was responsible for Zhejiang Province.
 Because the Chinese overseas students were divided between those who wanted an immediate return to China to join the ongoing revolution and those who wanted to stay in Japan to prepare for the future, a meeting of Zhejiang students was held to debate the issue.
 At the meeting, Qiu allied unquestioningly with the former group and thrust a dagger into the podium, declaring, "If I return to the motherland, surrender to the Manchu barbarians, and deceive the Han people, stab me with this dagger!"
 She subsequently returned to China in 1906 along with about 2,000 students.